marcosoft47/freenect-python/README.md

     sudo chmod -R 777 /dev/bus/usb/

+It might not be a good idea to use `chown` instead of chmod.
+It will make your USB ports much more vulnerable.

 Since it happens frequently, I suggest you to make it an alias.
 Add the following to your `.bashrc` (or similar) file, so you can just run `fixnect` in your terminal

     alias fixnect="sudo chmod -R 777 /dev/bus/usb/"